nahashonkariuki/EventEase_App/README.md

 Eventopia is an Online Events Management System that provides users with flexible and personalized access and management of their events.
-This project  is designed to run on an android emulator To set up and sign up, a new user needs to enter their email using the extension username@test.com For the demo, please use the Bicu Lounge event(First on the Homepage) to interact with the prototype
+This project  is designed to run on an android emulator The Authentication uses credentials in the form of @test extension.
+Therefore, to set up, sign up and log in, a new user needs to enter an email using the in the form of: username@test.com

 A new Flutter project.